matouseef93/Git-commands/Git-tutorial.md

-This is a basic tutorial of git.
+This is a basic tutorial on git.
 A more advanced one can be found [here](http://git-scm.com/book).
-This tutorial is based on this [Spanish version](http://asrob.uc3m.es/index.php/Tutorial_git) that I created many years ago.

 Git is a version control software designed by Linus Torvalds, designed with the efficiency and reliability of maintaining application versions when there is a large number of source files.
 At first, Git was thought of as a low-level engine on which others could write the user interface or front end.
 However, Git has since become a fully functional version control system.
 There are some very relevant projects that already use Git, in particular, the [Linux kernel](https://github.com/torvalds/linux).